Business Taxes

 Important Notes

-• Do not include expenses not allocable to business use (e.g., personal property taxes not related to business area).
+• Do not include expenses not allocable to business use (e.g., personal property taxes unrelated to the business area).

 • If you operated your business only part of the year, deduct only expenses incurred during that period.